-On this page you can find materials from the event, as well as the original promotional information.
+On this page you can find materials from the event.

 - Background to Athena SWAN